 Step 2 - Attend the assessment

-You will also need to register to attend the assessments on Monday 12th and Tuesday 13th of November 2018 at Penrith campus.
+Attend the assessments on Monday 14th and Tuesday 15th of January at Penrith campus.

 The two-day assessment includes a comprehension, essay and a numeracy assessment as well as an informal interview.

 Step 3 - Supporting documentation

 Supporting documents can be lodged in person to the Admissions Unit (Building I, Penrith Campus).

 Supporting documents can also be mailed to: